MicrosoftDocs/cognitive-toolkit-docs/articles/ReleaseNotes/CNTK_2_0_Release_Notes.md

 * Extremely fast binary convolution with Halide
 * Java API

+### CNTK backend for Keras

+We are happy to bring CNTK as a backend for Keras as a beta release to our fans asking for this feature.
+While there is still feature and performance work remaining to be done, we appreciate early feedback that would help us bake Keras support.
+For installation instructions and additional details see [this page](https://docs.microsoft.com/en-us/cognitive-toolkit/Using-CNTK-with-Keras).

 ### Binary convolution with Halide

 This release includes [an example](https://github.com/Microsoft/CNTK/tree/master/Examples/Extensibility/BinaryConvolution) that implements training of a binary convolution network (see [BinaryConnect by Courbariaux et al.](https://arxiv.org/abs/1511.00363)), and a highly optimized native C++ implementation for fast evaluation of binary convolution models.
 The C++ binary convolution implementation utilizes the [Halide framework](http://halide-lang.org/) for making optimal use of multi-threading and vector instructions available on modern CPUs.
 It runs up to 10x faster than an equivalent convolution network trained and evaluated at 32-bit floating point precision.

-### CNTK backend for Keras (beta)

-We are happy to bring CNTK as a backend for Keras as a beta release to our fans asking for this feature.
-While there is still feature and performance work remaining to be done, we appreciate early feedback that would help us bake Keras support.
-For installations instructions and additional details see [this page](https://docs.microsoft.com/en-us/cognitive-toolkit/Using-CNTK-with-Keras).

 ### CNTK Java API